rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What are the import and export functionalities?

 Import functionality enables you to upload images to your Cloud Servers account.
 Export functionality enables you to download images from your Cloud Servers account.
 The images can be saved server images or custom server images created by you or third parties.

 #### Are the import and export functionalities proprietary to Rackspace?

-No, the functionality to import and export is provided by the Glance OpenStack project API (Icehouse release).
+No. The functionality to import and export is provided by the Glance OpenStack project API (Icehouse release).
 We're simply making it available to our customers.